 - RAD12 test, carried out twelve months after the RAD6 test.

-Thereafter, and provided all the tests are completed with negative results, herds revert to their normal frequency routine surveillance testing.
+Thereafter, and provided all the tests are completed with negative results, herds will revert to their normal frequency of routine TB surveillance testing (i.e. every four years for the vast majority of cattle herds in the LRA).

 Yes.
-Herds undergoing radial testing are notified in writing by APHA of the change to their unit monitoring regime (UMR), from four-yearly testing to annual testing, for the duration of radial testing regime.
-This means that pre-movement testing is required while the UMR of a herd is that of annual testing.
-Farmers are given a period of four weeks from the date of the test notification letter from APHA to make arrangements, if needed, prior to commencement of the requirement for pre-movement testing.
-Herds in the LRA that are already on an annual UMR due to management or type of premises (e.g. bull hiring premises) continue to require pre-movement testing during the radial testing period.
+Herds undergoing radial testing are notified in writing by APHA of the change to their routine herd testing frequency, from four-yearly to annual, for the duration of radial testing regime.
+This means that pre-movement testing is required while the herd is subject to annual testing.
+Farmers have a period of four weeks from the date of the test notification letter from APHA to make arrangements, if needed, before the pre-movement testing requirement kicks in.
+Herds in the LRA that are already subject to annual surveillance testing due to their management / type of cattle enterprise (e.g. bull hiring premises or dairy holdings that commercialize raw drinking milk), will continue to require pre-movement testing during the radial testing period.

-Yes, provided it has been carried out at the right time (i.e. in the 60 days before the date of animals’ movement).
+Yes, provided it has been carried out at the right time (i.e. in the 60 days before the date of animals’ movement) and no skin test reactors were found.

 Yes, this breakdown would trigger radial testing of herds located in the LRA.

-In this case, after the RAD12 has been carried out, the unit monitoring regime (UMR) of the herd will revert to its original one, resuming normal frequency routine surveillance testing.
+In this case, after the RAD12 has been carried out, the herd will resume its normal frequency of routine surveillance testing.
 The requirement for pre-movement testing in those herds that were not subject to pre-movement testing prior to the radial testing regime will also cease to apply.
 These changes are notified in writing by APHA following review of the RAD12 test results.